-It's not unusual to feel isolated after meningitis.
-Talking to someone who understands can be a great help.
+It's not unusual to feel isolated after meningitis and talking to someone can be a great help.
 Don’t face meningitis alone.